Coherence (fairness): Coherent methods

 Every divisor method is coherent.
 This follows directly from their description as picking sequences: at each iteration, the next agent to pick an item is the one with the highest ratio (entitlement / divisor).
 Therefore, the relative priority ordering between agents is the same even if we consider a subset of the agents.

 Properties of coherent methods

 When coherency is combined with other natural requirements, it characterizes a structured class of apportionment methods.
 Such characterizations were proved by various authors.
-All results assume that the rules are homogeneous ("decent").
+All results assume that the rules are homogeneous (i.e. it depends only on the percentage of votes for each party, not on the total number of votes).